Lucent Technologies: History

 One of the primary reasons AT&T Corporation chose to spin off its equipment manufacturing business was to permit it to profit from sales to competing telecommunications providers; these customers had previously shown reluctance to purchase from a direct competitor.
 Bell Labs brought prestige to the new company, as well as the revenue from thousands of patents.

 At the time of its spinoff, Lucent was placed under the leadership of Henry Schacht, who was brought in to oversee its transition from an arm of AT&T into an independent corporation.
 Richard McGinn, who was serving as president and COO, succeeded Schacht as CEO in 1997 while Schacht remained chairman of the board.
 Lucent became a "darling" stock of the investment community in the late 1990s, and its split-adjusted spinoff price of $7.56/share rose to a high of $84.
 Its market capitalization reached a high of $258 billion, and it was at the time the most widely held company with 5.3 million shareholders.

-In 1997, Lucent acquired Milpitas-based voicemail market leader Octel Communications Corporation for $2.1 billion, a move which immediately rendered the Business Systems Group profitable.
-By 1999 Lucent stock continued to soar and in that year Lucent acquired Ascend Communications, an Alameda, California–based manufacturer of communications equipment for US$24 billion.
-Lucent held discussions to acquire Juniper Networks but decided instead to build its own routers.

-In 1997, Lucent acquired Livingston Enterprises Inc. for $650 million in stock.
-Livingston was known most for the creation of the RADIUS protocol and their PortMaster product that was used widely by dial-up internet service providers.

 In 1995, Carly Fiorina led corporate operations.
 In that capacity, she reported to Lucent chief executive Henry B. Schacht.
 She played a key role in planning and implementing the 1996 initial public offering of a successful stock and company launch strategy.
 Under her guidance, the spin-off raised US$3 billion.

 Later in 1996, Fiorina was appointed president of Lucent's consumer products sector, reporting to president and chief operating officer Rich McGinn.
 In 1997, she was named group president for Lucent's US$19 billion global service-provider business, overseeing marketing and sales for the company's largest customer segment.
 That year, Fiorina chaired a US$2.5 billion joint venture between Lucent's consumer communications and Royal Philips Electronics, under the name Philips Consumer Communications (PCC).
 The focus of the venture was to bring both companies to the top three in technology, distribution, and brand recognition.